ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### Local Disks (NSX-V SAP-certified only)
 {: #vc_orderinginstance-local-disks}

+If you selected the **Use VMware Subscription Purchasing Program** option, the local disks option is not available.
+{:note}

-The local disks option is available for the **SAP-certified** Quad Intel Xeon E7-8890 v4 processor Bare Metal configuration only.
+The local disks option is available for the **SAP-certified** Quad Intel Xeon E7-8890 v4 processor bare metal configuration only.

 Specify the following options:
 * **Local Disk Count**: Select the number of disks that you want to add.
 * **Local Disk type**: Select an option for the disk type that you need.

+## Edge services cluster
+{: #vc_orderinginstance-edge-services-cluster}

+Select the **Edge Services Cluster** checkbox to order a dedicated cluster for the network edge and the firewall components that are required for the Juniper vSRX service.
+The edge services cluster is deployed in:
+* For NSX-V: the same data center as the instance
+* For NSX-T: the management cluster

+Review the following restrictions for edge services clusters:
+* The vSphere version must be 6.7.
+* The data center of the instance (for NSX-V) or the management cluster (for NSX-T) must be available for edge services cluster deployment.
+Edge services cluster deployment is not supported for **DAL09 - Dallas** and **HKG02 - Hong Kong**.
+* You cannot add more than one edge services cluster in the same data center pod.
+If you are adding multiple edge services clusters in the same pod, the clusters would share a transit VLAN, which might cause subsequent issues with the Juniper vSRX installation.

+### Cluster name
+{: #vc_orderinginstance-edge-cluster-name}

+The cluster name must meet the requirements that are listed in [Cluster name](/docs/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance#vc_orderinginstance-cluster-name).

+### CPU model
+{: #vc_orderinginstance-edge-cluster-cpu}

+The CPU model for the edge services cluster is Dual Intel Xeon Gold 5120 Processor (Skylake) and it cannot be changed.

+### RAM
+{: #vc_orderinginstance-edge-cluster-ram}

+You can select different values between 64 GB and 1.5 TB.

+### Number of bare metal servers
+{: #vc_orderinginstance-edge-cluster-bare-metal}

+The number of servers is set to two and cannot be changed.
+Both servers have the same configuration.

+### Enable private NICs only
+{: #vc_orderinginstance-edge-cluster-private-nics}

+Select either **Public and Private Network** or **Private Network Only** for the edge services cluster.

 ## Network interface settings
 {: #vc_orderinginstance-network-interface-settings}

 You must specify the following network interface settings when you order a vCenter Server instance.

-### Host name prefix
+### Hostname prefix
 {: #vc_orderinginstance-host-name-prefix}

-The host name prefix must meet the following requirements:
+The hostname prefix must meet the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
-* The host name prefix must start with a lowercase alphabetic character.
+* The hostname prefix must start with a lowercase alphabetic character.
-* The host name prefix must end with a lowercase alphabetic or numeric character.
+* The hostname prefix must end with a lowercase alphabetic or numeric character.
-* The maximum length of the host name prefix is 10 characters.
+* The maximum length of the hostname prefix is 10 characters.

 ### Subdomain label
 {: #vc_orderinginstance-subdomain-label}